mapbox/mapbox-studio-classic/docs/0000-01-01-styling-lines.md

 Note how the centerline of the pattern is centered on the image (with empty space at the top) for correct alignment with the line data.

 To use the image from Inkscape, export it as a PNG file.
-Line patterns just need a single CartoCSS style to be added to your TileMill project:
+Line patterns just need a single CartoCSS style to be added to your Mapbox Studio project:

 ![](https://cloud.githubusercontent.com/assets/126952/3893795/0039a7d8-223e-11e4-92b6-253ccf826af3.png)